abdulfathah-jpg/portfolio/migrant_pilgrimage.md

 ### Choosing the Right Tool for the Terrain

 This visualization was first attempted through QGIS.
-However, this created several problems: the road layers were often polygonal or missing crucial segments, the sacred spaces were not routable since QGIS lacked the required network data, and complex geometry corrections and calculations were constantly required.
+However, as shown in the image below this created several problems: the road layers were often polygonal or missing crucial segments, the sacred spaces were not routable since QGIS lacked the required network data, and complex geometry corrections and calculations were constantly required.
 It was thus concluded that QGIS introduced overhead with limited analytical value

 ![QGIS sample]({{site.baseurl}}images/qgis_sample.png)